 AND logic by default.
 When you track a multi-word phrase like "sales pipeline," Prowlo requires both words to be present.
 This is a deliberate choice.
 OR logic (matching either "sales" or "pipeline") produces dramatically more noise.
 If you want OR behavior, you create two separate keywords.

 Automatic backfill.
-When you add a new keyword, it doesn't just start watching from that moment forward.
-Prowlo scans the last 7 days of ingested content and surfaces any existing matches.
-This means you get immediate value from a new keyword — you don't have to wait a week to see if it produces useful results.
+When you add a new keyword tagging rule, it doesn't just start watching from that moment forward.
+Prowlo scans recent crawled content from your watched communities and surfaces any existing matches.
+This means you get immediate value from a new rule — you don't have to wait a week to see if it produces useful results.

-Per-keyword notification controls.
-Each keyword gets its own alert frequency: real-time, hourly, daily, or weekly.
+Per-keyword alert frequency.
+Pair a keyword rule with a persistent Alert and each one gets its own cadence: real-time, hourly, daily, or weekly.
 Brand mentions probably warrant real-time alerts.
 Category keywords can batch into a daily digest.
 This prevents alert fatigue while ensuring you never miss time-sensitive conversations.

 Here's a concrete example.
-Say you track the keyword "monitoring."
-Over the last week, that keyword matched 648 posts across Reddit.
+Say you add the keyword rule "monitoring."
+Over the last week, that rule matched 648 posts in your watched communities.
 Most of them are about server monitoring, health monitoring, baby monitors, wildlife monitoring cameras — you name it.
-Keyword tracking found them all.
-That's its job.
+The rule kept them all.
+That's its job: cast wide, lose nothing.

-The teams getting the most from Reddit engagement are running both systems in parallel.
-Keyword tracking ensures nothing relevant slips through.
-Intent scoring ensures they spend their limited engagement time on the conversations most likely to convert.
+The teams getting the most from Reddit engagement let each layer do its job.
+Keyword rules ensure nothing relevant slips out of the Dataset.
+The agent spends your limited engagement time on the conversations most likely to convert.

 How Prowlo's keyword tracking differs from F5Bot, Syften, and others